 Carnegie Elective Classifications

-The Carnegie Foundation for the Advancement of Teaching classifies and describes institutional diversity in higher education with the Basic Carnegie Classification.
-This framework has been widely used to represent institutional differences and representations across higher education.
+The Carnegie Foundation for the Advancement of Teaching developed a system of classifications that describes institutional diversity in higher education with the Basic Carnegie Classification.
+This framework, formerly administered by the Indiana University for Postsecondary Research, has been widely used to represent institutional differences and representations across higher education.
+The Foundation also developed a classification system for institutions according to extraordinary commitments to public purpose, known as Elective Classifications.

 Please reach out to Carla Ortega Santori at Carla.Ortega.Santori@rice.edu with any questions.